flashlight

 The included battery is labelled with Wurkkos branding and says 3000 mah.
 It is an 18650 button top.
 I didn't test the capacity or charge current, but I measured the length at around 66.5mm not including the button, with the button adding another 2mm or so.
 So maybe it's a protected cell, I don't know.
 The springs in the light are pretty stiff.
 If you loosen the "tail" cap by 1/4 turn or so, the light breaks contact with the battery, giving you a lockout from accidental turn-on and also from parastic drain.
 I tried swapping in an unprotected flat top battery and that worked fine including the lockout.

-The UI is fairly sane given that it's a 1-button Chinese light with multiple colors and levels and doesn't run Anduril.
+The UI is fairly sane given that it's a 1-button light with multiple colors and levels that doesn't run Anduril.
 Short click to activate white led at the same level as last time, long click for red, also at same level as before.
 Once either led is on, hold down button to cycle through 4 levels.
 I didn't attempt brightness or runtime measurements.

 My general comment about the beam is that it's more directional that I'd prefer, particularly for close-up usage.
 This is for both the white and red leds.
 It's not terrible, it's just that I like floody beams for reading and fixing stuff.